-- Whether the complaint relates to a non-planning matter eg, land ownership, private interests, moral concerns; - Whether the enquiry falls within the Council's planning boundaries eg, Peak District planning matters are dealt with by a different Council; - Whether the alleged breach falls within the constraints and conditions of permitted development and is therefore lawful development;

-• How long the development/change of use has been present.
+- Whether the complaint relates to a non-planning matter e.g. land ownership, private interests, moral concerns. - Whether the enquiry falls within the Council's planning boundaries e.g. Peak District planning matters are dealt with by the Peak District National Park Authority. - Whether the alleged breach falls within the constraints and conditions of permitted development and is therefore lawful development. - How long the development/change of use has been present and whether that results in the development being immune form enforcement (see the timescales at para 2.3 above).

-After considering all of these factors, if it is considered that there has been a breach of planning control the Council will then establish whether it is expedient to act upon the breach (see section 2.5).
-There may also be situations where another department within the Council is better placed to deal with the issue raised and in this case we will refer the complaint to the relevant department.
+After considering all of these factors, and if it is considered that there has been a breach of planning control, the Council will then establish whether it is expedient to act upon the breach (see section 2.5).
+There may be situations where another department within the Council is better placed to deal with the issue raised and, in this case, we will refer the complaint to the relevant department.